Thank you for reading our post, please rate this article at the end.

 - Northern Largemouth

-The average big largemouth bass will weigh around 5 pounds.
-The heaviest bass ever caught on record was in 1932 and weighed 22 pounds 4 ounces.
-In 2009, this same-sized bass was caught in Japan.
+The average big largemouth bass weighs around 5 pounds.
+The heaviest bass ever caught on record, weighing 22 pounds 4 ounces, was caught in 1932 in Japan.
+Interestingly, bass fish never stop growing; the bigger the fish, the older it is likely to be.

+Bass fish have few natural predators, mainly the walleye, muskie, and Northern pike.
 Bass are usually solitary fish unless they are males guarding their brood swarm.

 The Best Places for Bass Fishing